 OUR HIRING PROCESS

-3. Coding challenge · If the interview goes well, the next stage is a take-home coding challenge with a near-real-world piece of code that closely replicates our normal work.
+2. Coding challenge · This stage is a take-home coding challenge with a near-real-world piece of code that closely replicates our normal work.
 We use it to evaluate your abilities around security, performance, and problem solving, as well as how you communicate and adapt to an unfamiliar codebase.